 One-time Clemson walk-on Renfrow sees last time in spotlight

 SAN JOSE, Calif.
-(AP) — Hunter Renfrow’s not even sure he’d believe his story if he read it somewhere: The smallish, walk-on receiver overlooked by nearly everyone becomes the biggest man on campus with his catch to win a national championship.
+(AP) — Hunter Renfrow is not sure even he would believe his story if he read it somewhere: The smallish, walk-on receiver overlooked by nearly everyone becomes the biggest man on campus with his catch to win a national championship.

 “I mean, it’s perfect,” Renfrow said with a smile.
 “But it was a lot of work.”

 The five-year college grind for the 5-foot-10 Renfrow is nearly over.
-He’ll play one more national championship game when No. 2 Clemson (14-0) faces No. 1 Alabama (14-0) in Santa Clara, California, on Monday night.
+He will play one more national championship game when No. 2 Clemson (14-0) faces No. 1 Alabama (14-0) in Santa Clara, California, on Monday night.

 On a team in 2015 with future NFL receivers Mike Williams, Charone Peake, Artavis Scott and Deon Cain, it was redshirt freshman Renfrow who got regular turns in the slot and quickly earned a spot as one of quarterback Deshaun Watson’s favorite targets.